 Contributed By Kiejman & Marembert

-France has a legal system based on civil law.
-French law is based on statutes (issued either by the Parliament or by the government in some instances).
+The French legal system is based on civil law, established by statutes (issued either by the Parliament or by the government in some instances).

-French Courts may construe the laws but have no right to create law through general rulings.
+French courts may construe law but have no right to create it through general rulings.
 Nor has any court decision the authority of a precedent: no court is bound to follow the position of a superior court in a different case.

 Although criminal investigations and administrative disputes follow an inquisitorial approach, criminal trials and all other disputes are based on an adversarial model.